 Additional activities may include:

-while maintaining comfort after a day in the field.
+Volunteers stay in comfortable self-contained chalets overlooking the Umfurudzi river.
+Accommodation is shared, creating a social and collaborative environment while maintaining comfort after a day in the field.
 Chalets consist of:

 Volunteers also have access to a swimming pool and Wi-Fi at the main office.
+Accommodation is provided on a single sex basis, with a maximum of 4 people sharing each chalet (x2 single beds per room).

-All meals are provided during your stay, with an assortment of basic drinks
+All meals are provided during your stay, with an assortment of basic drinks supplied (alcohol can be purchased at your own request).
+Meals are served buffet style and include:

 Breakfast – Tea & coffee